SIP Trunking and VoIP are related, but not the same. Here's everything you need to know.

 SIP and VoIP are related but distinct: SIP is a protocol that enables VoIP.
 Understanding the nuances between the two gives you an advantage when building your businesses’ communication solution.

 Here’s how VoIP works: VoIP networks use packet switching technology to transmit audio signals.
-When you place a call from a VoIP number, a local VoIP network connects your VoIP device (desk phone, mobile phone, laptop or tablet) to a carrier network.
+When you place a call from a VoIP number, a local VoIP network connects your VoIP device (desk phone, mobile phone, or softphone) to a carrier network.
 The VoIP device converts the audio signal into data packets, transmits the packets over digital networks, and—on the other end of the line—turns the packets back into sound.

 VoIP infrastructure is made up of both hardware and software, including an internet connected device (laptop, smartphone, handset, or tablet), router, PBX, registrar, proxy server and back to back user agent (B2BUA).